Ovarian cyst treatment

 - Follicular cysts: It is the most common type of ovarian cyst that develops due to follicle growth during the menstrual cycle.

 - Corpus luteum cysts: When pregnancy doesn’t occur, this corpusluteum (found inside the ovary) breaks down to disappear.
 However, it can also be filled with blood or fluid to persist as an ovarian cyst.

-- Chocolate cysts or endometrioma: This cyst occurs when the cells lining uterus from inside, instead begin to grow outside the uterus.
+- Chocolate cysts or endometrioma: This cyst occurs when the cells lining the uterus from inside, instead begin to grow outside the uterus.

 - Polycystic ovarian syndrome: It is usually called polycystic ovarian syndrome (PCOS), which is characterized by the formation of multiple small cysts inside both ovaries.

 - Tubo-ovarian abscesses: Infections of the pelvic organs can cause pus-filled cystic areas in ovaries or Fallopian tubes.